tunks/max2_challenge/README.md

    1. Decouple and modularize the uses cases into class separate components
    2. The core application is layered into controllers, services, repositories/dao, parsers, and helper/support packages
    3. Map the raw structure {firstname lastname, address, zipcode, phone number, color} into  PersonColor POJO class
+   4. Data persistent uses JPA hibernate, spring-data-jpa module provides JPARepository abstraction that is easy and flexible to use.
+      ColorPersonRepository extends JPARepository abstraction provided by Spring

 II.
 Data parsing and formatting  operation
    1. Dynamic parser formatters to linked in  a chain (Chain of Responsibility - design pattern)